HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

 ### Ideas are good implementation is a hell
 Developing and maintaining big apps is a pain  in the a** , specially when you have limitation from the Flutter SDK and other lib you are using inside the app , is freaking hell
 - https://github.com/flutter/flutter/issues/65538
-  I need to clean up some services on app close , which apparently  i can't do
+  I need to clean up some services on app close , which apparently I can't do
 - https://github.com/rrousselGit/riverpod/issues/2645
   The app behaves very weird when screen is locked while running